keeea/Hotel_Review_Analysis/_posts/2021-12-19-random-forest.md

 ---

 ## **- Predict scores from reviewers**

-### **Train a Random Forest model**

 Is a customer's rating of a hotel predictable?
 What relationship do the customer's review text and the rating give?
-I try to build a random forest model to predict the rating score of any given reviewer.
-Through this model, not only can hotels collect customer reviews in advance to predict the customer's potential scores and make corresponding countermeasures, but also can dig out most significant predictors to better understand and manage their average scores.
+I try to build **a random forest mode**l to predict the rating score of any given reviewer.
+Through this model, not only can hotels collect customer reviews in advance to predict the customer's **potential scores** and make **corresponding countermeasures**, but also can dig out most **significant predictors** to better understand and manage their average scores.

+### **Train a Random Forest model**
 The final model is based on the hotels' situation:

 -   the current average score